atiyabzafar/atiyabzafar.github.io/Blog/ecology_relationships/eccology_relationship.md

 \end{bmatrix}
 $$

 The eigenvalues are $\pm\left(\sqrt{\alpha \gamma}\right)i$ thus the fixed point B is a center and the system rotates around the fixed point depending on the initial conditions.
-Thus if we look at the solutiions as plots of population with time, the population of both the herbivore and the carnivore will oscilate with time.
+Thus, if we look at the solutions as plots of population with time, the population of both the herbivore and the carnivore will oscilate with time.

 \figenv{Prey-Predator Time Series showing oscillatory solutions}{/Blog/ecology_relationships/images/prey-predator-time.svg}{width:70%;border: 1px solid red;}